sv4u/lisp-interpreter/docs/index.md

 ```
 **Note:** The file name must have no spaces in it and must end in ".scli".

+### Current Libraries
+The current libraries that have been implemented fully are:
+- Math
+- Strings

+Libraries that are under development are:
+- Solver

+Libraries that have not been developed yet are:
+- Statistics

+### Math Library
 Some math functions that have been implemented in the ```math``` package are:
 - Exponentiation
 - Modular exponentiation